Benetton B200

-The Benetton B200 was the car with which the Benetton Formula One team competed in the 2000 Formula One season.
-It was driven by Giancarlo Fisichella and Alexander Wurz, both in their third season with the team.
-Hidetoshi Mitsusada was appointed the teams test driver, before being dropped in May.
+The Benetton B200 was the car with which the Benetton team competed in the 2000 Formula One World Championship.
+It was driven by Italian Giancarlo Fisichella and Austrian Alexander Wurz, both in their third season with the team.
+Japanese Hidetoshi Mitsusada was appointed the team's test driver, before being dropped in May.

 Design and development

 The B200 was launched in January 2000 in the Museu Nacional d'Art de Catalunya alongside being broadcast on their new website that launched in the same month.
 Tim Densham was appointed Chief Designer for the B200, replacing the outgoing Nick Wirth.
 Densham had previously worked on the aborted Honda RA099 project.
 The B200 sought to return to basics, after the complex B199 from the season before often suffered poor reliability.
-The B200 featured a new engine, the Playlife FB02 manufactured by Supertec, which was tailor made for the B200.
+The B200 featured an upgraded engine, the Playlife FB02 manufactured by Supertec, which was tailor made for the B200, though this engine was still based on the Renault RS9 engine.

 Prior to the season, the team took part in both the January testing at Barcelona and February testing at Jerez and Barcelona.
 In February, the team unveiled their new Human Performance Centre linked with driver development for the 2000 season.

 The B200 was primarily sponsored by the Mild Seven tobacco brand, and continued to be painted in a sky blue colour.
 Alongside this, the team retained sponsorship from the likes of D2, whilst adding new partners Marconi and MTCI.